 AE, adverse event; MedDRA, Medical Dictionary for Regulatory Activities; SAE, serious AE; SC, subcutaneous.

-cSerious infections were pilonidal disease and gastroenteritis.
+dSerious infections in the TREMFYA groups were pilonidal disease and gastroenteritis.
 Both events were of moderate intensity, did not interrupt study drug, and resolved.
+The other 2 serious infections were appendicitis.

-dMost common AEs are reported by Preferred Terms and were defined as incidence of ≥3% in the combined TREMFYA group.
+eMost common AEs are reported by Preferred Terms and were defined as incidence of >5% in either TREMFYA group.

 Literature Search